redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 These changes make sure that a user can only see a list of their own posts, edit their own post, or delete their own post.

 But there's a problem.
 Doesn't the homepage also use the `posts` service to display all the articles for the homepage?
 This code update would limit the homepage to only showing a logged in user's own posts and no one else!
-And what happens if someone is *not* logged in goes to the homepage?
+And what happens if someone who is *not* logged in goes to the homepage?
 ERROR.

 How can we return one list of posts in the admin, and a different list of posts for the homepage?

 ## An AdminPosts Service

 We could go down the road of adding variables in the GraphQL queries, along with checks in the existing `posts` service, that return a different list of posts whether you're on the homepage or in the admin.
+But this complexity adds a lot of surface area to test and some fragility if someone goes in there in the future—they have to be very careful not to add a new condition or negate an existing one and accidentally expose your admin functionality to exploits.

-But a cleaner way would be to create a new GraphQL query types for the admin views of posts.
-That one will be used in the admin posts pages, and the original, simpler service will be used for the homepage and article detail page.
+What if we created *new* GraphQL queries for the admin views of posts?
+They would have automatic security checks thanks to `@requireAdmin`, no custom code required.
+These new queries will be used in the admin posts pages, and the original, simple `posts` service will be used for the homepage and article detail page.

 There are several steps we'll need to complete: